qijianpeng/awesome-edge-computing/README.md

   computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.

+- [Ianvs](https://github.com/kubeedge/ianvs): Ianvs is a distributed synergy AI benchmarking project incubated in KubeEdge SIG AI.
+Ianvs aims to test the performance of distributed synergy AI solutions following recognized standards, in order to facilitate more efficient and effective development.
+  More detailedly, Ianvs prepares not only test cases with datasets and corresponding algorithms, but also benchmarking tools including simulation and hyper-parameter searching.
+Ianvs also reveals best practices for developers and end users with presentation tools including leaderboards and test reports.

 - [iFogSim](https://github.com/Cloudslab/iFogSim): The iFogSim Toolkit for
   Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments.